niravcodes/huffman_compression/README.md

 You might notice that the data structures I implemented were already there in the STL.
-I rewrote them anyway because this is supposed to be somewhat educational for me and of course, the the whole reason I code is to be able to say stuff like "Yeah, I implemented the priority queue but didn't use heap because of I don't like writing tree traversal algorithms."
+I rewrote them anyway because this is supposed to be somewhat educational for me and of course, the the whole reason I code is to be able to say stuff like "Yeah, I implemented the priority queue but didn't use heap because I don't like writing tree traversal algorithms."

 ## Building